ahmadkhubaib/docker-kubernetes/Docker/commands.md

 ### Difference between docker run, docker create, docker start

 1. `docker run` = `docker create <ImageName>` + `docker start -a <ContainerID>`
+2. `-a` flag is used to stdout all outputs of container to terminal